-Early one cold morning, just a day before the snow set in, we begin to heard/tackle 7 pregnant mother sheep and bring them (one-by-one) into some nice straw-laden stables we had prepared the day before.
+Early one cold morning, just a day before the snow set in, we begin to heard 7 pregnant sheep and bring them (one-by-one) into some nice straw-laden stables we had prepared the day before.
 To our surprise we found the cute little guy pictured below already born and shivering in the sub-zero (celsius) temperatures.
 Since then there have been many more lambs born including 4 sets of twins and one of triplets! wow!
 Their portraits to come…

 Harmonie the baker!

 Meet Hefner.
 He’s Happy’s pup and brother to Hetti the girl pup who’s half his size with twice his toughness!

 Kevin the Kat, aka Meowler.
 An adventurous hunter.